Plajdo/Raspberry-Pi-GPIO-Library-in-Java/README.md

 ```
 That's it.

-To turn GPIO back off just use
+To turn the pin back off just use
 ```java
 g18.gpioOFF();
 ```